aexcode/mini-projects/projects/rgb-color-game/README.md

 ## Features:

-- [ ] Menu with information about RGB color values
+- [ ] Menu with information about the game
 - [x] Menu with game stats
 - [x] Tracks user's current and longest streak of correct answers
 - [x] Stores user's game stats in local storage